Jackelele/ai-tools/README.md

 - [Taskade](https://www.taskade.com/) - Taskade is a real-time collaboration and productivity platform that helps teams to stay organized and get work done with features such as to-do lists, project management, and team communication tools.
 [FREE/PAID]
 - [SuperNormal](https://supernormal.com/) - Supernormal is a web and mobile design tool that uses AI to streamline and simplify the design process, enabling designers to create high-quality prototypes and user interfaces faster and more efficiently.
 [FREE/PAID]
 - [Caktus AI](https://www.caktus.ai/) - Caktus is the first ever educational artificial intelligence tool.
 It allows you to automate all of your school work so you can spend more time doing the things you love!
 [FREE]
+- [WorldTune](https://www.wordtune.com/) - Everyone has tons of work to get through.
+Some accept the frustration.
+Others choose Wordtune Generative AI to speed up their tasks.
+[FREE/PAID]

 ## Video